Scuba diving has a number of career opportunities but can you earn enough to sustain yourself or can you earn financial freedom?

 - United States– It’s one of the better paid locations.
 You are limited to California and Florida, if you want the best pay.
 Working visas are difficult to obtain.

-- Caribbean– There are lots of places to dive in the Caribbean, including Grand Cayman, Cuba and more.
+- Caribbean– There are many places to dive in the Caribbean, including Grand Cayman, Cuba and more.
 The salaries can be better than in Asia, but it’s all relative.
 Because the cost of living can be expensive on some islands.
 Read on for more about Royal Caribbean.

 - Maldives– With commission and tips aside, you can earn a net salary of around £600 ($800 approx) a month.